 - no settlor (with a settlor being anyone who has gifted or provided value to the trust) has been tax resident of NZ from the time the trust was settled.

 It is the last point that is the most significant (i.e. the focus on the tax residence of any settlors).
 Most other countries focus on the residency of the trustees, i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
 New Zealand is unusual in that its focus is on the residency of the settlor(s).

 Additionally, because New Zealand doesn't have capital gains tax, any increase in the value of trust assets is normally not taxed here either.

 Note, this does not mean that the trust never has to pay tax at all.
 Generally trust income and distributions made to beneficiaries will be taxed in the country of income origin/source.
-It does, however, prevent the trust or beneficiaries from being taxed twice which can occur if you have the wrong tax structures set up.
+It does, however, prevent the trust or beneficiaries from being taxed twice, which can occur if you have the wrong tax structures set up.

 New Zealand's business environment reputation is excellent

-NZ has an excellent reputation from political, legal, business and economic perspectives, and is a well-respected member of the OECD.
+New Zealand has an excellent reputation from political, legal, business and economic perspectives, and is a well-respected member of the OECD.
 As such, it is seen as a stable, safe environment to conduct business.

 Flexibility and protection

 The trustees of NZ foreign trusts have wide discretionary powers, giving them flexibility, but without compromising the interests of the beneficiaries.